-- Kindergarten Orientation Days often start in Term 4 of the school year.
+- When is kindergarten orientation: Kindergarten Orientation Days often start in Term 4 of the school year.
 After submitting your enrolment forms, be sure to put down your child’s name to attend the Orientation session(s).
 Depending on the school, there may be one or several sessions.

 - Your child will be separated from you for a short time to go into the classroom to do some introductory kindergarten activities.
 This helps your child to get to know their teacher, classmates, the inside of a classroom as well as learning to be independent from you, and understanding that you will be there waiting for them when the session ends.